Visiting Waters’ Edge

 From the Nev Cole Way walk along the riverbank from the west and follow the footpath up the Barton Haven until you reach the footbridge, cross there and take the steps down to the footpath.

-- There are a limited number (4) of designated disabled parking bays directly outside the visitor centre.
+- There are four designated disabled parking bays directly outside the visitor centre.
 The car park surface is tarmac and there is a drop kerb for ease of access to the main entrance

 - There is a drop off point at the main entrance with a drop kerb

-- The main entrance door is automatic and opens 2m wide
+- The main entrance door is automatic and opens two metres wide

-- There is a bus drop off/ collection point for coaches with a raised access point only a minutes walk from the entrance to the visitor centre
+- There is a bus drop off and collection point for coaches with a raised access point only a minutes walk from the entrance to the visitor centre

 - The main entrance is situated on the ground floor with level access throughout

 - There is a hearing loop system installed at the counter